JetBrains/phpstorm-stubs/README.md

 IDE needs them for completion, code inspection, type inference, doc popups, etc. Quality of most of this services depend on quality of the stubs (basically their PHPDOC @annotations).

+Note that the stubs for “non-standard” extensions are provided as is.
+(Non-Standard extensions are the ones that are not part of PHP Core or are not Bundled/External - see the complete list [here](http://php.net/manual/en/extensions.membership.php).)

+The support for such “non-standard” stubs is community-driven, and we only validate their PHPDoc.
+We do not check whether a stub matches the actual extension or whether the provided descriptions are correct.

 [Relevant open issues]

 ### Contribution process